 #1: I'm confident in my plotting.

 I absolutely love exploring plot and character arcs.
-I love dissecting them in the stories I read, learning about new structures and delving deeper into the ones I'm already aware of, and — most of all — incorporating these structures into my own stories.
-I think I've grown to do this pretty well!
+I love dissecting them in the stories I read, learning about new structures and delving deeper into the ones I already know, and incorporating these structures into my own stories.
+Over time, I think I've grown to do this pretty well.

-( I've also shared a lot about plot and character arcs here on the blog on if you'd to check those articles out for more info!)
+( I've also shared articles breaking down plot and character arcs here on the blog if you'd to check them out. )

-#2: I have a strong critical eye for revisions and editing.
+#2: I have a strong critical eye for revisions.

-I grew up on a steady diet of Christian fiction books, and one of the things I didn't enjoy about many of them was the way their authors simply couldn't discuss a theme (such as guilt, shame, redemption, etc.) without smacking readers over the head with a message — sometimes via a literal preaching scene.
+I grew up on a steady diet of Christian fiction books, and one of the things I didn't enjoy about many of them was the way their authors simply couldn't discuss a theme (e.g. guilt, shame, redemption, hope) without smacking readers over the head with a message — sometimes via a literal preaching scene.

-Needless to say, those books taught me NOT to assume your readers are too dim to read between the lines.
+Needless to say, those books taught me not to assume my readers are too dim to read between the lines.
 I've made a special effort to avoid this in my own stories, instead revealing my thematic statements via the ways in which my characters' arcs play out.

 #4: I'm too stubborn to give up on my writing dreams.

-I want to be a writer.
-And I am.
-But I also want to be a published writer, and better yet, a writer for whom writing is a well-established career.
+I want to be a writer, and I am.
+But I also want to be a published writer, and better yet, an author for whom writing is a well-established career.
 No matter how difficult that path may seem, I've discovered that I’m far too hardheaded to let it go, and I’m perfectly okay with that.

 #5: I have writing endurance.